 It's really a beach for nudists and has very easy access by car even [though] the road is very curvy and narrow and quite difficult driving.
 Take the road down to the beach and turn south to the dirt road until you reach the end, and park on the top of a small hill.
 The road down is very steep, 300m from the top - scary for some…

 From there and to the south the beach is completely nude.
 Just few nudist couples and a very long beach just for you.
-There is no shadow and you may find some tar.
+There is no shade and you may find some tar.
 There are 2 cantinas at the end of the asphalt road.
 My July 2001 contributors think it's the best nudist beach in Lefkas.
 A report from September 2001 described this as a beautiful beach, with 50/50 naturists to textiles.

 A report from July 2004 described Gialos as the best beach on Lefkas.
 The south part was almost 100% nude, only couples.